RobinBoers/blog.geheimesite.nl/content/en/notes/our-school-system-is-broken.md

 Furthermore, I also think that the way of testing should be changed.
 Instead of sharp deadlines with grades, I think students should choose to do a test when they feel like they mastered something.
 The test is then purely a check, with no additional consequences.
 This also eliminates the 'studying for the test' behavior.

-I also think exercising is very important, especially with the subjects I follow.
-However, I think that homework is not as effective and generally stressful for students.
-I want to know that when I come home, I am **done for the day**.
-I currently make my homework in a "let's get done it already" mindset.
-That why I think lessons should be a lot longer (with fewer lessons per day) to make room for regular exercising _during the lessons_.
-Likewise, we should make school days a bit longer.
+Moreover, I think lessons should be a lot longer (with fewer lessons per day) to make room for regular exercising _during the lessons_ (instead of making homework at home).
+Likewise, we should make school days a bit longer to account for that.

 Another point I think can be improved is the schedule.
 It has been proven time and time again that the biological clock of teens just works differently.
 In vacations, I wake up around 8:00, which is in quite the contrast to the 6:50 on school days.
 I think we should move the entire schedule ahead about an hour.
 Students then get to wake up at their natural time.